J. M. Wells House

 The J. M. Wells House is a private house located at 203 Lake Street in Petoskey, Michigan.
 It was placed on the National Register of Historic Places in 1986.

-The J.M.
-Wells House is a two-and-a-half-story frame Queen Anne side gable structure.
+The J. M. Wells House is a two-and-a-half-story frame Queen Anne side gable structure.
 A gabled bay on the front facade intersects the main gable; an enclosed entrance porch is adjacent to the bay.
 The building is clad with clapboard siding, with a band of fishscales above the first story level.
 Windows are one-over-one double hung units.

 This house was built in approximately 1899.
-It was associated with J. M. Wells, who was the proprietor of a business in Petoskey at eh turn of the century.
+It was associated with J. M. Wells, who was the proprietor of a business in Petoskey at the turn of the century.
 By 1917, it was owned by James Riggle, proprietor of the Open Air Roller Rink.
-Bu 1928, James Dickes was the owner.
+By 1928, James Dickes was the owner.